codahale/lockstitch/design.md

 # The Design Of Lockstitch

-Lockstitch provides a single cryptographic primitive for all symmetric-key operations and an incremental, stateful building block for complex schemes, constructions, and protocols.
+Lockstitch provides a single cryptographic service for all symmetric-key operations and an incremental, stateful building block for complex schemes, constructions, and protocols.

 ## Preliminaries